Dog Breaks or Tears a Nail? Here’s What to Do (Vet Answer)

 Although your dog’s nail is likely to stop bleeding after 10 minutes or so, you should take them to the vet if it is still bleeding a lot after a prolonged period.
 They can stop the bleeding and also check whether your dog has a clotting disorder.

 Related Read: How To Stop Your Dog’s Nails from Bleeding (10 Simple Steps)

 4. Remove the Broken Part of the Nail

 If your dog has torn their nail so that part of it is still attached, the broken bit of the nail must be removed to prevent further damage.

 After following these steps, it is important to monitor your dog for signs of infection.
-If your dog’s nail continues to bleed, or they still appear to be in pain after the event, then you should take them to the vets.
+If your dog’s nail continues to bleed or they still appear to be in pain after the event, then you should take them to the vet.
 The vet may prescribe your dog some painkillers, or antibiotics if they suspect an infection, or may bandage the foot.
-Be aware of your dog licking the nail, as this could encourage infection—place a collar to prevent licking.
+Be aware of your dog licking the nail, as this could encourage infection, so place a collar on them to prevent licking.

-To reduce the risk of your dog’s nails breaking or tearing in the future, it is a good idea to keep them cut short.
+To reduce the likelihood of your dog’s nails breaking or tearing in the future, it is a good idea to keep them cut short.
 You can do this yourself with dog nail clippers or take them to the groomers.
-Your dog should naturally wear their nails down when out on walks so make sure your dog is getting enough exercise, especially on hard surfaces.
+Your dog should naturally wear their nails down when out on walks, so make sure your dog is getting enough exercise, especially on hard surfaces.

 If your dog is repeatedly breaking nails and bothering with them, you should mention it to your vet.
 SLO is an unusual disease that often goes undiagnosed for some time because it’s so rare.
 It causes nails to become brittle, wonky, and painful, and makes them more prone to breakage and loss.
 Treatment is simple, but takes a long time to work.